digitalpenguin/LocationResources/README.md

 &docid
 ------
-The document id of the resource you wish to target for map display.
+The ID of the resource you wish to pull for map display.
 Defaults to the current resource if not supplied.

 &tpl
 ----